Vyral/doug-leugers-recruiting/_posts/2022-06-06-the-paradise-of-the-cape-coral-community.md

 {% include excerpt.html %}

-Does your lifestyle call for more boating, walks along the canal, and shopping?
+Do you like boating, walking along the canal, and shopping?
 If so, you’re in luck: Today we’re showing you where to find all that and more in the scenic Cape Coral community.
-Cape Coral is a hub for those who enjoy eating great food, biking, spending time on the water, scuba diving, and buying and selling homes in sunny southwest Florida.
-We’ve helped people from all over the country (and even the world) move to this beautiful paradise, so today let’s look at why this is such a desirable location.
-To see what you’re missing, watch this short video.
+Cape Coral is a hub for those who enjoy eating great food, biking, spending time on the water, and scuba diving.
+We’ve helped people from all over the country (and even the world) move to this beautiful paradise.
+To find out why this is such a desirable location, watch our latest video